devthagichu/mpesa-express/readME.md

+ # MPESA EXPRESS

+ Mpesa Express is an open source library designed, Developed and maintained by Dev Thagichu [ https://github.com/devthagichu ].
+ The Library is a wrapper around Safaricom's Daraja API that can be used in Node JS Applications

- # Getting Started
+ ## Getting Started
 ![mpesa express](nodejs.png)

-    this is a npm package for integrating mpesa savices with node js
+    This is a npm package for integrating mpesa savices with node js

 ### Installation